Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Numerical Application Example

-To highlight the importance of addressing parametric uncertainties online, we compare our method with an offline-overbounded counterpart similar to~\cite{Bujarbaruah2021AUncertainty}, where we over-bound offline the effect of the parametric uncertainties while still bounding the linearization error online.
-In this offline-overbounded approach, we introduce the disturbance set $\mathcal{W}_\theta \defmath \mathcal{W} \oplus \alpha \B^\nx$, which is computed offline and, for $\alpha = 0.01$, accounts for the combined effect of $\mathcal{W}$ and the uncertain parameter $\theta f_\theta (\X_k, \U_k)$, i.e., $ \theta f_\theta (x,u) \in \alpha \B^\nx~\forall(x,u)\in\mathcal{C}$.
-Table~\ref{table:comparison} shows the optimal cost value for different fractions of $\alpha$.
-The proposed method outperforms the offline-overbounded approach by being able to handle much larger disturbances, with the offline-overbounded approach being infeasible for only 60\% of the parametric disturbances.
-Additionally, the proposed method incurs only a marginal increase in cost compared to the case that ignores parametric uncertainties, i.e., $\alpha =0$.
+To highlight the importance of addressing parametric uncertainties tightly, we compare our method with an offline-overbounded counterpart similar to~\cite{Bujarbaruah2021AUncertainty}, where we over-bound offline the effect of the parametric uncertainties while still optimizing the over-bounding of the linearization error.
+In this offline-overbounded approach, we introduce the disturbance set $\alpha \B^\nx$, where $\alpha$ is fixed offline and, for $\alpha = 10^{-2}$, accounts for the combined effect of the additive disturbance and uncertain parameter $\theta f_\theta (\X_k, \U_k)$, i.e., $ \theta f_\theta (x,u) \in 10^{-2} \B^\nx~\forall(x,u)\in\mathcal{C}~{\forall\theta \in \Theta}$.
+Table~\ref{table:comparison} shows the optimal cost for different values of $\alpha$.
+The proposed method outperforms the offline-overbounded approach by being able to handle much larger disturbances: the offline-overbounded approach is infeasible for $\alpha = 0.6 \cdot 10^{-2}$, i.e., $60\%$ of the disturbance amplitude that our method is feasible for.
+Additionally, the proposed method incurs only a marginal cost increase cost compared to the case that ignores parametric uncertainties, i.e., $\alpha =0$.

 Fig.~\ref{fig:fig2} shows the optimal values of the filter $\mathbf \Sigma^\star$ for the considered problem, decomposed according to~\eqref{eq:bound_constr}.
 For each time step and each state, the effect of the lumped disturbance is decomposed into three parts: the effect of the parametric uncertainties (purple), the effect of the linearization errors (orange), and the effect of the additive disturbance $\mathcal{W}$ (blue).
 Since the dynamics are linear in the rotation, the linearization errors are zeros in the direction of $\psi$ and $\dot \psi$.
-The size of the blue region highlights the importance of learning the model mismatch as in Section~\ref{sec:4b}.
-Again, this dynamic online over-bounding demonstrates the flexibility of the method.
+The size of the purple region ($\Theta^\star$) highlights the importance of learning the model mismatch as in Section~\ref{sec:4b}.
+Again, this dynamic over-bounding demonstrates the flexibility of the method.

 Note that the linearization of system~\eqref{eq:nonlin_dyn_rot} at the origin is not controllable, which prevents the use of classic linear control methods for comparison.